 The program also calls for \$1.2 billion to be committed to on-going water quality preservation and protection.
 To ensure its continuing quality, and to comply with federal and State standards, DEP is pursuing a comprehensive program to protect the relatively pristine Catskill and Delaware watersheds.
 Water quality preservation projects include the completion of an ultraviolet light disinfection facility for treatment of water from the Catskill and Delaware systems, a continuation of the acquisition of environmentally sensitive property in the upstate watershed, and other ongoing projects associated with the Filtration Avoidance Determination ("FAD") issued by the US Environmental Protection Agency ("USEPA").
 The FAD allows the City to avoid filtering water from the Catskill and Delaware Systems.
-In July 2007, USEPA issued, for the has previously issued a series of FADs to the City for shorter terms, since 1993.
+In July 2007, USEPA issued, for the first time, a 10-year FAD to the City.
+USEPA has previously issued a series of FADs to the City for shorter terms, since 1993.